16 Myths About Programming

 4- You should have learned to code at the high school or college.

-Of course, we cannot ignore the importance of starting education at young ages.
+Of course, we cannot ignore the importance of starting education at a young age.
 But your passion and determination are much more critical for you to be good at something.
 I’ve seen examples of this many times.

 If you say you’re going to do it and you have the intention, you’re taking the time to research and learn; there is no reason why you shouldn’t be a good programmer.